Working-Class Experiences in Higher Education

 1. Hannah Kibirige (Social Justice Collective): Support and Coping Strategies

 Hannah Kibirige, the Head of Inclusion and Equity with the Social Justice Collective, created an interactive session focused upon the challenges students face during their doctoral studies.
-The group reflected on these challenges they have faced as intersectional researchers, as well as identifying the coping mechanisms they have already developed.
+The group reflected on the intersectional challenges they have encountered as researchers, as well as identifying the coping mechanisms they have already developed.
 The session concluded with an exploration of the support they might need to cope with difficult situations and outcomes in their professional careers, providing tangible ideas and links to resources.

 Feedback from the doctoral researchers that attended the Dialogue Day included: